Woodstock, NY / Morean Center for Clay, St. Pete

 Click below for a downloadable CV, including exhibitions, affiliations, and publication history.

-His process is intuitive and highly personal.
-Many of his sculptures arrive as fully formed visions — often sparked in the liminal space between sleep and wakefulness — and are realized through slab construction, hand-cut templates, and drape molds.
-Non-ceramic elements like nails, tacks, and hardware add a mechanical edge to forms that might otherwise feel organic or even creature-like.
+Wood’s process is intuitive and highly personal.
+Many sculptures arrive as fully formed mental images, often emerging in the liminal space between sleep and wakefulness, and are realized through slab construction, hand-cut templates, and drape molds.
+Bright color, simplified geometry, and playful composition are deliberate choices, intended to encourage intuitive rather than analytical engagement.
+Industrial elements such as nails, tacks, and hardware introduce a mechanical counterpoint to otherwise approachable, almost creature-like forms.

-Wood is a member of the prestigious Artaxis network, an international community of artists selected by a jury of peers.
-His work has been published in 500 Tiles: An Inspiring Collection of International Work (Lark Books), a testament to his unique voice in contemporary ceramics.
+Wood is a member of Artaxis, an international network of ceramic artists selected by a jury of peers.
+His work has been published in 500 Tiles: An Inspiring Collection of International Work (Lark Books) and featured in Ceramics Monthly and Clay Times.
+He continues to exhibit nationally, developing a body of work that balances rigor and whimsy, structure and intuition, and invites viewers to encounter meaning in unexpected places.